avatarfreak/responsive-heatmap/README.md

 ## Important notes

 - This responsive visual graphic chart is built on top of **D3 version 5** library.
 First thing first, to achieve responisve chart, `window: resize event` is being used.
+Alternatively, d3 do have resize event.
+Please, see below.
+  Es6 class oops pattern has been used.

   ```
   window.addEventListener('resize', somefunction)
+  or
+  d3.select(window).on('resize, function(){})
   ```

 - **D3v5** substituted asynchronous callbacks with promises.
 Therefore, fetching external data is different from previous version.